Certificate in XML and RDF-Based Systems

 These courses work best if taken in sequence, as the sequence builds on knowledge gained, but we have no formal prerequisites in place.
 If you need to take them out of sequence, feel free to contact us about your situation.

 You can register for all six courses in the certificate program, at a 10% discount.
-The "Register" button below will register you for the sequence of classes that starts in February 2017.
-Discount not to be used in combination with other offers.
+The "Register" button below will register you for the sequence of classes that starts in February 2020.

 Please contact us by email if you wish to be invoiced to make payment for the series.